 Using an electric mixer

-- If you are using an electric mixer, you just add the dry ingredients, the wet ingredients, and the activated yeast and mix thoroughly.
+- If you use an electric mixer, mix the dry and the activated yeast mixture

-- Make sure the dough is compact and amalgamate.
+- Make sure the dough is compact and amalgamated.

 - Mix it until the dough becomes a ball that comes away easily from the side of the bowl.